andykmiles/elevator/README.rst

 ========

 This project is a fully Dockerized development environment.
-It inlcudes a runnig instance of mongodb (and maybe soon Redis and neo4j).
+It inlcudes a running instance of mongodb (and maybe soon Redis and neo4j).